kerberizer/archzfs-git/README.md

 systemctl preset \
     $(tail -n +2 /usr/lib/systemd/system-preset/50-zfs.preset | cut -d ' ' -f 2)
 ```
-Since the support in [GRUB](https://www.gnu.org/software/grub/) for ZFS tends to lag behind ZoL development, a separate `grub-zfs` package is provided with support for the latest ZFS pool feature flags.
-With the the standard [GRUB package](https://www.archlinux.org/packages/core/x86_64/grub/) from Arch's core repo the system boots, but grub-install cannot recognize the ZFS pool devices as such.
-Many thanks to [@dweeezil](https://github.com/dweeezil) for having published the needed patches [here on GitHub](https://github.com/dweeezil/grub/commits/zfs).
+**Notice:** You'll need a recent version of [GRUB](https://www.gnu.org/software/grub/) to be able to boot from a ZFS pool, especially one that has more feature flags enabled.
+The official [GRUB package](https://www.archlinux.org/packages/core/x86_64/grub/) from Arch's core repo should in most cases work fine.
+Alternatively, the [grub-git](https://aur.archlinux.org/packages/grub-git/) package from AUR may be needed instead.
+The `grub-zfs` package that was included previously has been discontinued as it got badly outdated and wasn't really needed any more.

-There is also a publicly available [repository](http://kerberia.net/archlinux/repo/archzfs-git) with packages for both the `i686` and `x86_64` architectures, but these packages are also provided *as is*, and the `i686` ones in particular have not been tested at all.
+There is a publicly available [repository](http://kerberia.net/archlinux/repo/archzfs-git) with prebuilt, binary packages for both the `i686` and `x86_64` architectures, but these packages are also provided **as is**.
+In particular, the `i686` packages are not being tested and may even be dropped altogether at some point.
 The current package versions in the repo are as follows:
 * `grub-zfs-2.02.beta2-1`
 * `spl-git-0.7.0.rc1.r11.gae7eda1_4.8.4r1-1`
 * `spl-utils-git-0.7.0.rc1.r11.gae7eda1_4.8.4r1-1`